- Aug 23, 2010

-I think you get the point, not a job those in the 7th largest city in the U.S. can really even concieve of having.
+I think you get the point, not a job those in the 7th largest city in the U.S. can really even conceive of having.
 And to be totally honest, sometimes I wonder why or how in the hell I came to do this.
 There is so little that is similar about this to what I did in Colorado and other Rocky Mountain states with one exception, every direction you look there is water beckoning to be fished, maybe more so here and there in lies the start of the problem.
 There, in the Rockies, it was EASY in nearly every way.
 Here it is a bitch in nearly every way, allow me to point out how.

-1. Guiding in the Rockies meant having to bascially only know trout, that is it.
+1. Guiding in the Rockies meant having to basically only know trout, that is it.
 Maybe a few different rivers, launch points and a little navigation and real rowing in a few select locations.